Artemis-Holdings/Arkham-Dev/README.md

 - Knex
 - express-fileupload
 - fs
+- multer

-## Dev Installation
+## 🏗️ Development Installation

-For development purposes, you may clone the repo to your local computer.
-After cloning both the UI and API repos run the following commands:
+For development purposes, you may clone the repo to your development environment.
+- Prefered OS: Debian-based Linux 5.x
+- The primary repo is located at: https://github.com/Artemis-Holdings/Arkham-Dev
+  - NOTE: Please request access to Artims Org to clone the repo.

+- Clone the repo to your development environment.
+  - `$ git clone --recurse-submodules -j8 https://github.com/Artemis-Holdings/Arkham-Dev`

+- run `docker-compose up` within the Arkham-Dev dir.
+This will build dependencies (2x postgres DBs, 1x Keycloak container) for development.

+- Go to each of the sub-directories and run `npm install` to install the dependencies then start.

   - `npm install` in both the UI and API repos
   - `npm start` to start the API server
   - `npm start` to start the React UI server

-- Create PostgreSQL Docker container.
-Ensure the .env variables matches the DB name.
+-  Ensure the .env variables matches the DB name.
 - Through Knex, run the latest migration `npx knex migrate:latest`
 - Setup .env variables
     - CONNECTION_STRING: connects to PostgreSQL Docker container also running on local computer